fransua/ecolopy/doc/source/tutorial/load_abundance.rst

 Best optimization strategy for Etienne model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-etienne_optimal_params function allows to define the optimization strategy to use (see scipy.optimize documentation).
+:func:`ecolopy.Abundance.etienne_optimal_params` function allows to define the optimization strategy to use all from Scipy [Jones2001]_ (see scipy.optimize documentation).
 The fmin optimization strategy is the one usually used, it is fast, but do not allow to set bounds for the values of parameters to optimize, sometimes ending with values of theta almost infinite.